Carolina Crossroads: Management and ownership changes

 On February 18, 2008, UGL Unicco terminated its contract with the city of Roanoke Rapids citing repeated missed payments of over $100,000.
 Thereafter the city itself managed the theater until it closed in the summer of 2008.
 In December 2009, the city announced that it was selling the theater to Lafayette Gatling of Chicago, Illinois.
 It reopened and was renamed the Roanoke Rapids Theatre.
 However, in April 2010 the city announced it was terminating the contract with Gatling due to late payments.
 In June 2010, the city filed suit to evict Gatling from the theater; in August 2010, a court ordered Gatling to hand over the premises to the city.
 The city signed a new management contract and two events were held at the theatre in 2011.

 Separately, the amphitheater operated briefly as the Atlantic One Amphitheater.
 The last event at the amphitheater under that branding was in July 2009.
 It was purchased by a new owner, Carolina Dirt, and rebranded as The Festival Park at Carolina Crossroads with an event scheduled for June 2011.

 In November 2011, the city agreed to sell the theater outright to Gatling in an effort to reduce the city's debt from the project.
 However, this deal was not consummated.
 In September 2012, the city leased the theater to HSV Entertainment, an Arkansas company, which renamed it the Royal Palace Theatre.
 Events were announced for October 2012, and the city also announced that electronic gaming would be available at the theater.

 In May 2015 the city terminated HSV's lease of the theater following a no-prosecution agreement between HSV and the United States Attorney for the Eastern District of North Carolina.

 In 2016, the city announced an auction of the theater.
 The auction was unsuccessful, and the city retained ownership.
 Finally, on July 23, 2018, the City sold the theater.

-The theater remains open intermittently, but not the amphitheater.
+The theater remained open intermittently, but not the amphitheater.

 In 2019 the North Carolina General Assembly considered legislation to bail out the city from its remaining debt obligations for the theater.

+In 2023, the theater was purchased by Carida Capital Group, Bruce Tyler, Partner and owner of a local distillery, and reopened as the Weldon Mills Theater.
+It has bookings for 2024.